spacepy/spacepy/Doc/source/case_reeves_morley_friedel_2011.rst

 Indentation is significant in Python!
 Normally indents are four spaces and the tab key will do the job.
 (In the above example, you may need to hit enter twice after the print statement, the second to terminate the indentation.)

 `pop <http://docs.python.org/tutorial/datastructures.html#more-on-lists>`_ returns one element from a list, and deletes it from the list.
-Using ``0`` pops off the first element, and :meth:`~file.write` writes a string to a file. ``+`` can be used to concatenate two strings togther.
+Using ``0`` pops off the first element, and :meth:`~file.write` writes a string to a file. ``+`` can be used to concatenate two strings together.
 Since :meth:`~str.split` removed the newlines, they need to be readded.

 So this little block of code splits the data into a list on newlines and, repeating fifteen times, takes the first element of that list and writes it, with a newline, to the output.
 Now ``data`` contains only the actual lines of data.